stomp/stomp-spec/src/stomp-specification-1.1.md

 ## Connecting

-A STOMP client initiates the stream or TCP connection to the server.
-The client must then send the `CONNECT` frame.
+A STOMP client initiates the stream or TCP connection to the server by sending the `CONNECT` frame:

     CONNECT
     accept-version:1.1